I-290B, Notice of Appeal or Motion

-EXCEPTION: If you are the beneficiary of a Form I-140, Immigrant Petition for Alien Worker and we have revoked your approved Form I-140 and advised you that you may file a motion or appeal, you may then file a Form I-290B.
+- EXCEPTION: If you are the beneficiary of a Form I-140, Immigrant Petition for Alien Worker and we have revoked your approved Form I-140 and advised you that you may file a motion or appeal, you may then file a Form I-290B.
 Please include the USCIS revocation notice with your Form I-290B.
-For further information about this exception, please see the Motions and Appeals section of the I-140 Filing and Processing Procedures webpage.
+For more information, please see the Motions and Appeals section of our I-140 Filing and Processing Procedures page.

 - Want to file an appeal with the Board of Immigration Appeals (BIA).
 Appeals of Form I-130, Petition for Alien Relative, fall under the appellate jurisdiction of the BIA.
 The BIA also has jurisdiction over appeals of immigrant petitions that widow(er)s have filed using Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
 You may file an appeal with the BIA using Form EOIR-29, Notice of Appeal to the Board of Immigration Appeals.

 - Want to appeal a Department of State consular officer’s denial of your U.S. visa application (for example, Forms DS-156, DS-156E, DS-156K, DS-117, DS-157, DS-230, or DS-260).
 For information about U.S. visa application denials, please visit the Department of State website.